orgmycology/astropy-dei/community-recs.md

 Seeking out programs and universities to partner with could be a practical way to foster more diverse collaborations within Astropy and in the discipline more broadly.
 As one participant mentioned, historically-Black colleges and universities are not well-represented in Astropy; being intentional about making those collaborations happen may be beneficial to the project's overall diversity and health.

 Beyond research collaborations, experienced members of the Astropy community noted that in-person events are vital to building connections and being comfortable moving from user to active contributor.
-Travel expesnes and visa issues, though, prevent many potential community members from ever being in the same room as their peers:
+Travel expenses and visa issues, though, prevent many potential community members from ever being in the same room as their peers:

 >So definitely there's inequities and I guess people, you know, being able to have access to things like computing resources and travel.
 Well, travel, yeah, because really being able to be in person helps a lot and it helped so much for me to be working with the Astropy people at the Python in Astronomy Conference.
 But I was, at the time I was working for [notable astronomy organization] and they paid for my trip, so I didn't have any funding issues to go to it. <span>Astropy contributor</span>